dpatil1719/meet-app/README.md

 When the user opens the app
 Then the app shows an informative message that no data is available yet

+---

+## Feature 5: Add an App Shortcut to the Home Screen (PWA)

+**User Story**
+As a user, I should be able to install the app to my home screen so that I can launch it like a native app.

+> Note: Installability and the install prompt are **browser/OS-controlled**.
+These scenarios are usually verified manually.

+**Scenarios (Gherkin)**

+**Scenario: App is installable when PWA criteria are met**
+Given the app is served over HTTPS and includes a valid web app manifest and service worker
+When the user visits the app in a supported browser
+Then the browser marks the app as installable

+**Scenario: Browser shows an install option**
+Given the app is installable
+When the user opens the browser’s “Install” / “Add to Home Screen” option (or sees an install prompt)
+Then the user can install the app

+**Scenario: Installed app launches from home screen**
+Given the app has been installed
+When the user opens it from the home screen/app list
+Then it launches in a standalone window and loads cached assets if offline

+**Scenario: Uninstall removes the shortcut**
+Given the app is installed
+When the user uninstalls it from the OS/home screen
+Then the app’s shortcut is removed

 ## Tech Stack
 - React + Vite
 - Jest (unit/integration tests)